 Here are our favorite recipes to substitute applesauce for eggs in that call for two or less eggs!

-Healthy Gingerbread Recipe: This Healthy Gingerbread Recipe is filled with all of the flavors of fall, and cooler weather.
+Healthy Gingerbread Recipe: This Healthy Gingerbread Recipe is full of all of the flavors of fall, and cooler weather.
 This recipe requires only one egg, making it a great option to substitute applesauce for eggs!

 Healthy Chocolate Chip Oatmeal Cookies: Healthy Chocolate Chip Oatmeal Cookies are delicious and chewy.
 Old fashioned oats, gluten free flour, coconut sugar and healthy coconut oil.
 This recipe calls for only two eggs!

-Peanut Butter Banana Muffins: These Peanut Butter Banana Muffins are made with a secret healthy ingredient that boosts fiber and improves moistness.
+Peanut Butter Banana Muffins: These Peanut Butter Banana Muffins have a secret healthy ingredient that boosts fiber and improves moistness.
 They also require only one egg!

 Molasses Cookie Recipe: Molasses Cookies recipe has a soft and chewy center with lightly crisp edges.
 Each cookie is perfectly spiced and made in a single bowl.